Saviteshku/WHO-Regions-Map/README.md

 ## Overview

-This repository contains shape files of the geographical regions defined by the World Health Organization (WHO).
+This repository contains shape files of the geographical regions defined by the World Health Organization (WHO).<br>
 These files can be used for mapping and analysis purposes in public health research and related fields.

 ## Usage

-To use the shape files, clone this repository and navigate to the `Shape_Files` directory.
+To use the shape files, clone this repository and navigate to the `Shape_Files` directory. <br>
 You can integrate these files into your preferred mapping software or analysis tools.

 ## Contributing
 We welcome contributions!
 If you have suggestions or improvements, please create a pull request.